Interim Reports/ Report Cards

 - School Board policy states that all students enrolled in an AP course must register, pay for, and take the end-of-the-year national AP exam in order to receive the AP designation on the student’s transcript and weighting for the course in calculating GPA.
 If, however, the student chooses not to take the exam, the student will receive the honors designation on the student’s transcript and weighting for the course in calculating GPA.

 We believe that true college preparatory students should challenge themselves with at least one AP course during high school.
 Please note that grade weights for honors and AP courses are listed at the bottom of this page.
 It is important to note, however, that the raw score, not the weighted score, appears on the student’s report card and transcript.
-Weighting is configured into the student’s GPA at the end of every semester, but the student’s GPA only appears on the report card at the end of the year.
+Weighting is configured into the student’s GPA at the end of every year, and the student’s GPA appears on the report card at the end of the year.

 For the purposes of class ranking, which begins in the student’s 9th grade year, each student receives an overall numeric average which includes all courses attempted.
 A student moving into the Wilson School District becomes eligible for class ranking only after he or she has been a student in the District for 91 days, or more than one semester.
 Class rank is only recalculated after a final grade has been submitted at the end of the school year.
 GPA and class rank is calculated based off of courses taken at Wilson High School.